Tutorial or Teaching Labs HowTo

 - Prepare a file containing the list of your students first names, last names and e-mail address.
 See below for an example of such a CSV file.

-- The answer you will receive from support staff will provide an engine name.
+- Wait for the answer from the Grid'5000 technical team (support staff), that will provide an group/engine name.
 Connect to a Grid'5000 frontend and use the

-g5k-create-tutorial-accountsto launch the actual creation of the accounts, using the provided engine name and the students CSV file your prepared as parameters.
+g5k-create-tutorial-accountsto launch the actual creation of the accounts, using as parameters the provided engine name and the students CSV file your prepared.

-- Upon the execution of the script, the students will receive emails containing the instructions to setup their passwords and ssh keys.
+Upon the execution of the script, each student will receive an email containing the instructions to setup her password and ssh keys.

-Please note that once a student will have set her password and ssh key, her account will be immediately active.
-No other action will be required.
+Once a student will have set her password and ssh key, her account will be immediately active (only a few minutes may be required for the passwords and the ssh keys to be synchronized to all Grid'5000 sites and servers).
+No other action will be required from you.

-Information to send by e-mail to the technical team
+Expected information in the e-mail to send to the technical team (support staff)

 To that purpose, the technical team needs some information from you.
 Please send an e-mail to email@example.com with the following content :